Sharing is caring!

 - 2 cups graham cracker crumbs

-- 1 can sweetened condensed milk (14oz)
+- 14 ounces sweetened condensed milk (1 can)

 - 12 ounces semi-sweet or milk chocolate chips (1 bag)

 - 12 ounces flavored chips or other chocolate chips (1 bag) (butterscotch, peanut butter, vanilla, raspberry, mint - whatever you'd like)